Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields

-Assuming that $(M,g)$ is orientable and time-orientable we can restrict ourselves to consider $G(\eta)=L^{\uparrow}_{+}$ as the {\em gauge group} of the Minkowski metric $\eta$.
-In this framework one can build the gauge-covariant (or, simply, covariant) field theories whose physical meaning does not depend on the local frames one uses.

 The {\em covariant fields}, $\psi_{(\rho)}:\, M\to {\cal V}_{(\rho)}$, are locally defined over $M$ with values in the vector spaces ${\cal V}_{(\rho)}$ carrying the finite-dimensional non-unitary reps. $\rho$ of the group $SL(2,\Bbb C)$.
-In general, these reps. are reducible being equivalent to direct sums of irreducible ones, $(j_1,j_2)$ \cite{WKT}.
-They determine the form of the covariant derivatives of the field $\psi_{(\rho)}$ in local frames,
+We denote by ${\cal F}_{\rho}$ the space of these fields supposed to have 'good' properties (being at least of class $C^2$) but which will be organized leter.
+In general, the reps. $\rho$ are reducible being equivalent with direct sums of irreducible reps. (irreps.), $(j_1,j_2)$ \cite{WKT,BARA} as we show in the Appendix A. They determine the form of the covariant derivatives of the field $\psi_{(\rho)}$ in local frames,